-Having to deal with the aftermath of a disaster that has affected your house can be stressful and often, traumatic.
-Paul Davis offers the following tips and information that will help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has affected your home can be traumatic and stressful.
+Paul Davis offers the following information and tips that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (609) 265-0001

-- Obviously, it’s extremely important to be sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to inform them that you are safe.
+- Obviously, it’s always important to be sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to let them know you are all safe.

-- Keep a listing of any household goods or personal belongings you have discarded and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any household goods or personal belongings you have discarded and receipts for any expenses you incur in protecting your property.

 Water Damage Tips

-- Be Safe: A water event can present several potential safety hazards to residents.
-The potential for electric shock and slips and falls are real.
-Also, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+- Be Safe: A water event can present many possible safety hazards to occupants.
+The potential for slips and falls and electric shock are very real.
+Remember, items soaked with water can be very heavy.
+Only handle tasks that can be done so safely.

-- Electrical: Turn off the power to affected areas of the property.
-Don’t operate the television or other electrical appliances while standing on wet flooring.
+- Electrical: Turn off all power to affected areas of the property.
+Do not operate your television or other electrical appliances while you are standing on wet carpets or floors.

-- Air Conditioning: Turn on your air conditioner to assist with drying in the summer or in more humid regions.
+- Air Conditioning: Turn on your air conditioner to speed up drying in summertime or in more humid regions.

 - Clothing/Fabrics: Transport wet items to dry areas.
-Do not allow draperies to remain in contact with wet floors or carpeting.
+Do not let draperies to stay in contact with wet carpeting or floors.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the situation:
+You have suffered a fire loss.
+While you are waiting for Paul Davis to arrive, below are some suggestions to help deal with the damage:

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home safe.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the scene safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from water used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can lead to additional damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a short time, entry by a person can cause more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Do not use any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Never use any stereo, TV or other electrical appliances until they have been checked by a professional.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Don’t eat food items exposed to smoke or any canned products that have been exposed to excessive heat.
+- Food Items: Do not eat food items exposed to smoke or any canned goods that have been exposed to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Transfer all pets to a clean environment until your property has been cleaned and restored.
+- Pets: Relocate all pets to a safe environment until your property has been restored and cleaned.